nadireag/Green-Energy/README.md

 * Clean and modify the data using Pandas and Jupyter Notebook.

-* Use PostgreSQL as the database.
+* Use Heroku and PostgreSQL as the database.

 * Use Python as the server side language, Flask as the web server and SQLAlchemy as the ORM.